santisbon/icloud-flatpak/README.md

 3. Download icon for new service
 4. Update manifest to install new desktop file and icon

-## License and Attribution
+## Disclaimer and Attribution

-This project is provided as-is.
+Disclaimer: This project is provided as-is, without any warranty or guarantee.
+Use at your own risk.

 iCloud is a trademark of Apple Inc. This is an unofficial third-party application not affiliated with Apple Inc. Icons by The Cross-Platform Organization (https://github.com/cross-platform) under GNU GPL v3.

-## Support

-For issues and contributions, please refer to the project repository.

 ## Distribution